 Consolidate your debts

-If you have other loans, consolidating all your debts into one new personal loan can be a sensible option.
+If you have other small loans or debts, consolidating them into one new personal loan could be a sensible option.
 Especially if you can secure a new loan at an overall lower interest rate.
-By rolling all your balances into one, you can streamline and possibly reduce your monthly repayments.
-For more details check out our story What is Debt Consolidation?

 Compare Outstanding Value Car Insurance with Canstar